-Saudi Arabia says firm Arab stand needed to deter Iran
+Saudi Arabia says firm Arab stand needed to deter Iran, Iraq demurs

 Tehran denies any involvement.

+Iraqi President Barham Salih, asking the gathering to support his country’s stability, said that rising tensions with Iran could spark a war if not managed well and voiced hope that Iran’s security would not be targeted.

+Both Riyadh and Abu Dhabi have said they do not want war.

-“The kingdom is keen to preserve the stability and security of the region, to spare it the scourge of war and to realise peace and stability,” King Salman said, urging the global community to prevent Iran from “interfering” in Arab affairs.
+“The kingdom is keen to preserve the stability and security of the region, to spare it the scourge of war and to realise peace and stability,” King Salman said.

-Tensions have risen between the United States and Iran after Washington quit a multinational nuclear deal with Iran, re-imposed sanctions and boosted its military presence in the Gulf.
+Tensions have risen between the United States and Iran after U.S. President Donald Trump a year ago withdrew Washington from a 2015 international nuclear deal with Iran, re-imposed sanctions and boosted its military presence in the Gulf.

-Bolton has said that Iranian mines were “almost certainly” used in the tanker attacks, which he described as being connected to the strike on pumping stations on the kingdom’s East-West pipeline and a rocket attack on Baghdad’s Green Zone.
+Bolton has said that Iranian mines were “almost certainly” used in the tanker attacks.
 An Iranian official dismissed Bolton’s remarks as “a ludicrous claim.”

 The Islamic Republic has said it would defend itself against any military or economic aggression.
 Iranian Vice President Eshaq Jahangiri has said Tehran was not allowed to pursue development of nuclear weapons as it was banned by Supreme Leader Ayatollah Ali Khamenei.

+The final communique said regional stability required the establishment of an independent and sovereign Palestinian state along 1967 borders.
+In 1967 Israel captured Gaza, the West Bank and East Jerusalem in a war with Arab states.

-Bolton and the U.S. special envoy for Iran, Brian Hook, told reporters on Thursday that a repositioning of U.S. military assets in the region had succeeded in deterring Iran.
+U.S. special envoy for Iran, Brian Hook, said on Thursday that a repositioning of U.S. military assets in the region had succeeded in deterring Iran, but that the United States would respond with military force if its interests are targeted.

-Bolton, speaking in London, said it would be a big mistake if Iran or its surrogates attacked U.S. interests.
-Hook told a news conference call that the United States would respond with military force if that happens.

 Last week the Pentagon announced the deployment of 900 additional troops to the region and extended the stay of 600 other service members, after speeding up deployment of an aircraft carrier strike group and sending bombers and additional Patriot missiles.